EMEASO23/latin102/quiz3.md

 4. The victims died in great torment.

-- Magnum cruciatus❌
+- Magno cruciato

 5. The victims died in greater torment.

-- Maiorem cruciatus❌
+- Maiore cruciato

 6. The victims died in the greatest torment.

-- Maximum cruciatus❌
+- Maximo cruciato

 7. Hercules cleaned a great part of the stables.

-- Magnum partem❌ **check the gender.**
+- Magnam partem

 8. Hercules cleaned a greater part of the stables.